 Many of the world’s most influential business people admit to making a decision based on intuition rather than deliberate thinking.
 A study by Midique in 2014, sampled 36 CEO’s, 85% confirmed that intuition was central to their decision making.
 Netflix CEO, Reed Hastings shared in a Ted Talk Interview that his leadership at Netflix and it’s resulting success has had a lot to do with his strong sense of intuition when it comes to making decisions about shows.
 Known in the C-Suite at Netflix as “the golden gut”; he states that data science “simply isn’t sophisticated enough to predict whether a new idea will be a hit”.

-Another way to take note of your inner voice is through your emotions.
+Another way to take note of your intuition is through your emotions.
 Let’s say a friend tells you about their recent promotion at work, instead of feeling happy for them you feel a sense of resentment, but you can’t understand why.
 Rather than ignore this feeling or worse still, feel guilty for feeling this way, turn detective to try and understand what it’s trying to tell you.
-You can even have a conversation with your Inner Voice to discover more, and I can help facilitate a session for you so that you can do this with yourself in the future.
+You can even have a conversation with your Intuition to discover more, and I can help guide a session for you so that you can do this with yourself in the future.

-Journaling your thoughts and insights, as well as your emotions and any tension in the body that you may be experiencing, can help significantly with fine-tuning your Inner Voice.
+Journaling your thoughts and insights, as well as your emotions and any tension in the body that you may be experiencing, can help significantly with fine-tuning your Intuition.

-As an Inner Voice Facilitator, I can hold space for you to listen to your Inner Voice.
-A two-hour session is often a one-off which will help you listen to your Inner Voice and get used to hearing it and what it has to say.
-A session is a truly unique experience, and clients leave feeling blissed out and insightful, you can learn more about Inner Voice sessions here.
+As an Intuition Coach, I can hold space for you to listen to your Intuition.
+A 90 minute session with me is truly a unique experience, and clients leave feeling blissed out and insightful, you can learn more about Intuition Coaching sessions here.

 Sam is the founder of Small and Mighty Co.
 A transformational coaching business and marketing consultancy specialising in supporting small and mighty creatives grow with confidence and achieve their dreams, in business and beyond.